arnab2001/OptiSchema/DEMO.md

 1. **Test everything**: Run `make demo` and verify all services are working
 2. **Check data**: Ensure the dashboard shows meaningful metrics
 3. **Prepare your story**: Have a clear narrative about the problem OptiSchema solves
+4. **Test AI responses**: Verify that AI suggestions are being generated

 ### **During the Demo**
 1. **Start with the problem**: "Database performance issues cost companies millions"
 2. **Show the solution**: "OptiSchema automatically identifies and fixes these issues"
-3. **Demonstrate value**: "This suggestion will save 80% in query time"
+3. **Demonstrate value**: "This suggestion will save 80% in query time with 95% confidence"
 4. **Keep it interactive**: Click around and show different features
+5. **Highlight safety**: Emphasize the sandbox testing and rollback capabilities

 ### **Demo Flow**
 1. **Problem Statement** (30 seconds)